saucelabs/sauce-docs/docs/basics/integrations/slack.md

           - "cypress-tests"
         send: always
     ```
     Make sure you have [added the app to the channels](#add-the-sauce-app-to-notification-channels) you specify in your configuration.
-Otherwise, `saucectl` will return an error that the app is not in the channel:
+Otherwise, `saucectl` will return an error at the completion of your test stating that the app is not in the channel:

     <img src={useBaseUrl('img/integrations/slack/not-in-channel-error.png')} alt="No App in Channel Error" width="900"/>

-1. Specify the relevant values for one or more channels in your Slack workspace to which you want the test results sent.
+1. Specify the names of one or more channels in your Slack workspace to which you want the test results sent.
-1. Specify when and under what circumstances to send notifications to specified Slack channels.
+1. Specify when to send notifications to specified Slack channels.
 Valid values are:
     * `always`: Send notifications for all test results.
     * `never`: Do not send any test result notifications.
     * `pass`: Send notifications for passing suites only.